zefiros-software/SerLib/README.md

 ```

 ### Objects
-There are serveral ways to store objects:
+There are several ways to store objects:

  - Using templates
  - Using interfaces